Mevorisha/mess-room-booking/docs/API Reference.md

 ```
 Where `code` is an HTTP status code and `message` is a human-readable error message that can be displayed to the end user directly.

+### Authorization
+Some APIs require an `Authorization` header with `Bearer <access_token>` to be set in the request headers.
+Hence, the frontend should set this header for all requests.
+See the [Token](#Token) API for more information on refreshing the access token.

+#### Authorization Errors
+- `401`: "User credentials invalid or expired"
+  - The access token is invalid or expired.
+- `403`: "Permission to access resource denied"
+  - The user does not have the required permissions to access the resource.

+### Rate Limiting
+Some APIs are rate limited to prevent abuse.
+The rate limit is set varies with endpoints.
+If the rate limit is exceeded, the server will return a `429` status code with the message "Too many requests.
+Please retry after some time."

 ## Utilities

 ### POST `/api/v1/util/image`